-Enrique Andreu is a Senior Vice President in Compass Lexecon’s European competition policy practice, based in Brussels.
+Enrique Andreu is an Executive Vice President at Compass Lexecon, based in Brussels.
 He holds an M.Sc. in Economics from the London School of Economics, an M.Sc. in Finance from the University of Navarra, and a B.Sc. in Quantitative Economics from the Universidad Complutense de Madrid.

 Enrique specializes in the application of economic and econometric analysis techniques to the study of antitrust and competition policy issues, including the assessment of the competitive impact of cartels and mergers, market definition, damage estimation, abuse of dominant position and state aid investigations.